srid/ema/docs/tutorial/02-model.md

 # Add a Model

-In order to generate our mood tracker website, we need ... mood data, ie., the mood [[model]].
-If we record our mood each day, then Haskell's `Map` type is one way to represent moods overtime.
+To generate our mood tracker view, we need ... mood data, i.e., the mood [[model]].
+If we are recording our mood each day, then Haskell's `Map` type is one way to represent moods over time.

 ```haskell
 data Model = Model